 To file a complaint of discrimination, write USDA, Director, Office of Civil Rights, Room 326-W, Whitten Building, 1400 Independence Avenue, SW, Washington, D.C.
 20250-9410 or call (202) 720-5964 (voice and TDD).
 USDA is an equal opportunity service provider and employer.

-Hughes River Expeditions, Inc. spares nothing to assure that all trips we operate are the safest and best outfitted expeditions available.
-Our safety record is excellent.
+Hughes River Expeditions, Inc. has an excellent safety record.
 However, river running is not without some risk, and you as a potential river runner, must be willing to assume this risk.
 HUGHES RIVER EXPEDITIONS, Inc. assumes no responsibility whatsoever for your personal safety or for damage or loss of your equipment.
 We strongly recommend the purchase of trip insurance.
 You will be required to sign an “assumption of risk agreement” in order to join a river trip with Hughes River Expeditions, Inc.